 Additionally, make it easy for your clients to pay you directly from their bill.
 Think about all the bills your clients pay on a monthly basis… from utilities to internet and wifi, cellphone, the list goes on and on.
 And then when you think about how people are paying these bills, you’ll come to find that a majority of them are being processed online electronically.
 So meet your clients where they already are and offer credit card payments of eChecks.
 Some of your clients may prefer snail mail and that’s okay, but the world is trending digitally, so it is becoming best practice to offer both payment methods.

 Reducing Human Error with Pre-Bill Templates

 Do you have clients who have billing requests beyond the formatting of their invoices?
 For example, if you typically email invoices but you have some clients who require their invoice to be mailed, how does your billing staff remember this each month?
 By setting up pre-bill notes in your matters and using a pre-bill template that will show those notes, when your billing staff is ready to run the final invoice, they will have that information directly in front of them.

 Other information that may be included in pre-bill notes is whether there is a special agreement for the matter – is it a flat fee, a contingency matter, or does it have a fee cap?
 How about a budget?
 By including all of this information in a way that it will show on the pre-bill, you will save your staff time (and therefore the firm money) while also ensuring that special agreements with clients are not missed.

 You can meet your client needs while also working smarter, not harder, by having specific templates assigned to each matter and tracking time in the billing system concurrently.
-Invoices can then be generated efficiently and painlessly at the end of each billing cycle, resulting in prompt payment from happy clients.
+Invoices can then be generated efficiently and painlessly at the end of each billing cycle, improving your law firm’s cash flow and resulting in prompt payment from happy clients.